N3ar/near-configs/README.md

 ## Defensive Tools

 TODO : Whatever this takes
+- cuckoo-install.md (Super fucked up, not scriptable)

     Largely going to be whatever goes well in user space as an analyst box that isn't duplicated by the user interface available on SecurityOnion.

 ## Data Science